mikahcire/MoreVehicles-with-BundleLoader/README.md

 I have a liking for helicopters, and I wanted to add helis to Battlefield 3 maps and modes that did not originally have them.

-With KrazyIvan's mod, the helicopters were not implemented, and when I did add them, I somehow couldn't get the helicopter HUD to display (among other things).
+With KrazyIvan's mod, the helicopters were not implemented on maps that did not originally have them.

+When I did add the helicopters, I somehow couldn't get the helicopter UI/HUD to display (among other things).

-Fortunately, I found [Flash_Hit's Bundleloader](https://github.com/FlashHit/BundleLoader) , but that I also meant I had to integrate the code to work with it, not knowing specifically if that would solve the HUD issue.
-(It did!).
+Fortunately, I found [Flash_Hit's Bundleloader](https://github.com/FlashHit/BundleLoader) , but that also meant I had to integrate the code to work with it, not knowing specifically if that would solve the UI/HUD issue.
+(It did!
+Thanks Bree_Arnold!).

+Then there was a flying wobble issue that DesertShadow & Jassent helped me to solve.

 Seeing as I'm not a programmer, just someone who can kind of tinker here and there, it took me a lot of trial and error.